 7. IFTTT will provide a summary of your applet.
 Disable the slider to 'Receive notifications when this applet runs' (unless you particularly want to get a message every time someone uses it), then tap Finish.
 You will be given the option to 'Check now' to ensure you have set up the app correctly.

 8. In order to send a text message from Google Home, you now simply say "Okay Google" followed by the phrase you specified in step 4.
-In our case, we say "Okay Google, text Michael."
+In our case, we say "Okay Google, ping Michael."

 You should then immediately relay the message you want to send - if you pause too long Google Home will tell you it doesn't know how to do that yet.
 It should respond with the message "Okay" or whatever you specified in step 4, then send the text message to your contact.